The default approach to building a predictive model is manual.

-- Chose which type of model you want to find.
+- Chose which type of model you want to find (circled in red in the screenshot above).
 There are four options, each represented by a button you can click on:

 - Necessary & Sufficient: This kind of model will consist of a single attribute, or set of attributes, which are both necessary and sufficient for the outcome.
 In the Confusion matrix, there will be no False Positives and no False Negatives.
 In reality, this kind of model is rare.